-Divisible statutes and statutes lacking an element of knowledge or intent.
-Before the decision in Matter of Silva-Trevino, supra, facts outside the formal "record of conviction" (complaint, judgment, plea transcript, sentencing document) could not be considered when determining whether a conviction constitutes a crime of moral turpitude.
-Reversing nearly a century of precedent, the Attorney General held in Silva-Trevino that in making that determination, the immigration court may consider any facts, even those outside the elements of the statute of conviction and outside the record of conviction.
+Evidence outside "record of conviction" can be introduced by government.
+Before Matter of Silva-Trevino, supra, facts outside the formal "record of conviction" (complaint, judgment, plea transcript, sentencing document) could not be considered when determining whether a conviction constituted a crime of moral turpitude.
+Reversing nearly a century of precedent, the Attorney General held in Silva-Trevino that in making that determination, the immigration court may consider any facts, even those outside the elements of the statute of conviction and outside the record of conviction to determine if an offense is a crime of moral turpitude.
 It is unclear if the Ninth Circuit will find this decision controlling.
-Until there is more clarity, criminal defense counsel should attempt to choose dispositions for which there is no evidence that would bring the offense within the moral turpitude category.
-See §52.26 for more information on divisible statutes.
-See §52.40 for strategy.
+The Attorney General outlined the new crime of moral turpitude analysis as follows: